-The current members of the NCG&C Committee are Nicole J. Champine (Chair), Paul J. Hickey, David I. Roberts, and Kelli C. Kast.
-Ms. Champine and Mr. Roberts are considered to be independent within the meaning of NI 58-101.
-The NCG&C Committee met four times during the fiscal year ended December 31, 2023.
+The current members of the NCG&C Committee are Nicole J. Champine (Chair), Craig S. Bartels, Paul J. Hickey, and Pamela L. Saxton.
+Three of the current members of the NCG&C Committee are not considered to be independent directors within the meaning of NI 58-101.
+The Board determined that Ms. Champine and Mr. Bartels are not independent based upon their employment with an affiliate of Synchron, the Company's majority shareholder.
+The Board determined that Mr. Hickey is not independent based upon his position as, among other things, a consultant to a subsidiary of the Company.
+The NCG&C Committee met four times during the fiscal year ended December 31, 2024.